AMY GRAY, FOUNDER and CEO & ALFRED WILSON, BUSINESS ADVISOR

 This situation led to duct-taping the line into the jack.

 Amy’s desk was a coffee table propped up on four coffee cans.
 Conference calls were done from the driveway in her car- the only place that was quiet, air-conditioned and had good cell signal.
 The neighborhood was rough.
-On any given day, you might hear the sounds of a drunken brawl between neighbors, or the bells on the local icecream truck.
+On any given day, you might hear the sounds of a drunken brawl between neighbors, or the bells on the local ice-cream truck.

 Thankfully, cash flow has improved since then.

-Beginning in 2011, Alfred Wilson joined Amy to lead New Leaf.
+In 2011, Alfred Wilson joined Amy to lead New Leaf.
 A native of Walsall, England and a graduate of the London School of Economics, Alf brings a seasoned perspective to the organization.
 He spent nearly twenty years in teaching, most recently spending nine years as the Farm Program Director at The Hillside School, a private boarding school for boys, located in Marlborough, Massachusetts.
 As co-owner of New Leaf, Alf is an integral sounding board, offering a balanced view on strategic decisions.
 He’s disarming, unflappable, relaxed, a superb conversationalist, intensely curious, an enthusiastic rock climber, birder, organic gardener and a life-long soccer player.
 He also knows that a proper cup of tea requires boiling hot water and five minutes of steeping, followed by a splash of milk, not cream.

 The Gray-Wilson family resides on the north shore of Massachusetts with their son, Cooper, and their rescued pit bull, Pilot.